VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 EC Sales List

-In 2023, the governing body for Intrastat in the Netherlands, the Central Bureau of Statistics (CBS), decided to remove the Intrastat thresholds and keep the discretionary right to impose this obligation on the taxpayer based on the intra-EU transaction amounts stated in the VAT returns.
+In 2023, the governing body for Intrastat in the Netherlands, the Central Bureau of Statistics (CBS), decided to remove the Intrastat thresholds and retain the discretionary right to impose this obligation on taxpayers based on the intra-EU transaction amounts stated in the VAT returns.
+Nevertheless, taxable persons who submitted Intrastat reports before the thresholds were removed still must file monthly Intrastat reports.

 Digital Reporting